 B. H. Roberts disobeyed Church counsel and was elected to the US House of Representatives in 1896.
 Roberts had three wives.
-National outrage produce a petition that occupies multiple feet in the Library of Congress.
+National outrage produced a petition that occupies multiple feet in the Library of Congress.
 Roberts was never seated as a Congressman.

-The three junior apostles entered into plural marriages in roughly 1901.
+The three junior apostles, Taylor, Cowley, and Woodruff, entered into plural marriages in roughly 1901.
 John W. Taylor and Owen Woodruff were sons of two LDS Presidents who had taught plural marriage.
 In addition to practicing plural marriage, the three began to quietly encourage others to enter into plural marriage.